-The Legal Plan covers you, your Spouse and dependents.
+The Legal Plan covers you, your Spouse, and your dependents.
 This plan is insured and administered by MetLife Legal Plans.
-This plan is not subject to ERISA.
+This plan is not subject to ERISA because it is not a benefit sponsored by the Company.
+Rather, the Company's involvement is limited to allowing MetLife to make the benefit available to you and facilitating payment of premium through payroll deductions.

-The legal plan benefit offers telephone and office consultation along with online services for an unlimited number of personal legal matters with a Network attorney of your choice.
+The legal plan benefit offers various services, including telephone, office consultations, and online services for an unlimited number of personal legal matters with a Network attorney of your choice.